Tag: Trump

 President Trump declared Monday that the appointment of the special counsel in the Russia investigation is “totally UNCONSTITUTIONAL!” and asserted that he has the power to pardon himself, raising the prospect that he might take extraordinary action to immunize himself from the ongoing probe.

 Yes but that’s not the only prospect that extraordinary assertion raises.
 It also raises the prospect that he thinks he can do anything at all with impunity.
-Why should we assume that Trump is thinking … Read the rest
+Why should we assume that Trump is thinking only about the Mueller investigation here?

 To be exact…Trump’s announcing this is surely an emergency.
 He’s saying he’s not constrained by any law, because he has an absolute right to pardon himself.